 Understanding black bear food habits may be the key to understanding bear-habitat use.
-Foods eaten by black bear throughout their distributional range reflect the omnivorous feeding habits of the species.
+Foods eaten by black bears throughout their distributional range reflect the omnivorous feeding habits of the species.
+Bears primarily eat grasses, berries, and ants (Baldwin and Bender 2009), but also consume other vegetation, animal matter, and anthropogenic foods.
+In Rocky Mountain National Park, scats with anthropogenic foods were 15.2 times more likely to occur in the mid-2000s compared to scats collected in the late 1980s (Baldwin and Bender).
+This increase is likely occurring in many areas where humans and bears co-occur.
 The spring diet consists primarily of grasses and forbs.
-The summer diet also includes grasses and forbs but includes increasingly more fruits as the season progresses.
+The summer diet also includes grasses and forbs but includes increasingly more ants in summer and fruits as the season progresses to fall.
 The fall diet consists primarily of a mixture of soft mast (fruits) and hard mast (nuts of deciduous and evergreen trees).
 Animal matter, primarily insects and carrion, generally comprises a smaller portion of the diet.

 Spring (April-June) black bear diets in southwestern Colorado consist largely of grasses and forbs in oakbrush and aspen stands (Beck 1991).
-Bears in central and southeastern Utah forage on grasses and forbs in aspen, aspen-conifer and mountain brush, as well as riparian areas and low elevation timbered canyon bottoms (Bates 1991, Richardson 1991).
+Bears in central and southeastern

+Utah forage on grasses and forbs in aspen, aspen-conifer and mountain brush, as well as riparian areas and low elevation timbered canyon bottoms (Bates 1991, Richardson 1991).

 Aspen buds are frequently observed in spring bear scats in southeastern Utah.
 Ants, carrion, rodents and ungulates provide spring dietary protein sources in the Utah studies (Ogborn 1990, Black 2004).
 Rodents, winter-killed and new-born mule deer comprise a portion of the spring diet in central Utah (Bates 1991).
 In two western state studies, neonatal mule deer fawn mortality attributed to black bear predation was less than 5% (Projar 2004, Lomas 2007).

 Summer black bear diets consist of insects (primarily ants), grasses, forbs, and the flowers of some shrubs, until berries ripen.
 Fruits and flowers constitute the bear-food group highest in fats and carbohydrates (Richardson 1991).
 Larval ants are also high in fats and protein, and are sought by black bears in summer.
+In the La Sal's, ants made up >1% volume of nearly 40% of the bear scats collected (Auger et al. 2004).
+The authors suggest ants are an important source of food for black bears.
 Bears actively hunt ants when larvae occur close to the soil surface in response to warming temperatures (Bates 1991, Richardson 1991).